ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 * Selling of CD keys or links to grey area merchants like G2A is a Code of Conduct violation.
 * Discussion of piracy of any games, let alone ours, is a Code of Conduct violation.
 * Aggressive spamming is a Code of Conduct violation.

-### Surveys

-Members interested in surveying a channel must clearly state in the channel they intend to survey:

-1. The goal of the survey
-2. How the data will be used
-3. When and how will the results be shared with the channel
-4. Prior Authorization from the moderation team, upon fulfillment of the above goals

-**The Bottom Line**: Surveys posted without considering the above guidelines are considered a Code of Conduct violation.

 ## Don't Be a Troll